This post may contain affiliate links. Read our disclosure policy here.

 How to Make a Dish Towel Apron

-Just for reference, here’s what the apron should like like in the front at this point.
+Just for reference, here’s what the apron should look like in the front at this point.

-Sew the hem on the top of the apron next.
-Fold over about an inch of the towel (depending on how large your ribbon is).
+Next, you are going to sew the hem on the top of the apron.
+To do this, fold over about an inch of the towel (depending on how large your ribbon is).
 Sew near the actual hem of the towel to form a little tube in the fabric that you will be able to pull the ribbon through.

 To make sure your ribbon doesn’t fray, fold over the ends and sew.
-Do this on both the waist ribbons and the 3rd ribbon that will go around the neck.
+Do this on both of the ribbons for around your waist and on the 3rd ribbon that will go around the neck.

 Take the 3rd ribbon and use a safety pin to help you thread the ribbon through the tube in the top of the apron to create a gathered neckline.

 That’s it!
-This is such a cute little apron and I love that they can be made with any kitchen towels, I like the ones that are a little more absorbent because I’m quite the mess maker in the kitchen.
+This is such a cute little apron and I love that they can be made with any kitchen towels in any patterns.
+I like to use the ones that are a little more absorbent because I am quite the mess maker in the kitchen.

 What do you think?
 Will you make this Dish Towel Apron?
 Will you make it for yourself or someone else?